Dartvauder/NeuroSandboxWebUI/README.md

 2) Select the model from the drop-down list
 3) Set up the model according to the parameters you need
 4) Click `Submit` to get the generated image

+### PlaygroundV2.5:

+1) Enter your prompt
+2) Set up the model according to the parameters you need
+3) Click `Submit` to get the generated image

 ### ModelScope: